PeTcHeNkA/sdoAnswers/README.md

-# Simple answers for sdo
+# Simple answers for sdo!